 How to Make Almond Milk

 The process of making homemade almond milk is relatively simple, but it does require a high-speed blender.
 Almonds are hard and dense - perhaps the most challenging nuts for a regular blender.
 It's possible to make almond milk in a standard blender, but it's watery and bland, with just a slight almond flavor.
-Making almond milk in a high-speed blender - I use the Vitamix - is a different story.
-A Vitamix blender blends so thoroughly that it breaks down cell walls, making the nut milk smooth and creamy.
+Making almond milk in a high-speed blender is a different story.
+A high-speed blender - I use the Vitamix - blends so thoroughly that it breaks down cell walls, making the nut milk smooth and creamy.
 There is also very little leftover almond pulp with the Vitamix because most almonds have been broken down during blending.
 So, here's how to make Vitamix almond milk:

 - Soak the almonds.
-Place the almonds into a bowl and cover them with water for at least 8 hours, so they soften up and blend easily.
-Alternatively, you can soak the almonds in hot water for 1-2 hours.
+Add the almonds to a medium bowl, cover them with water, and let them soak for at least 8 hours to soften up and blend easily.
+You can also add 1 tsp./5.7 g of salt to the soaking water to help activate the almonds and neutralize enzyme inhibitors in the nuts.
 Soaking saturates the nut from the inside out, producing smoother, creamier almond milk.
 When the almonds are done soaking, drain the water and rinse the nuts thoroughly.
 If something comes up and you can't use the almonds within 24 hours, store them in the refrigerator, changing the water twice a day.

-- Blend.
-Add the soaked almonds and water into a high-speed blender and blend on high until all the almonds have broken down and the mixture is frothy.
+- Blend the ingredients.
+Add the soaked almonds and water to a high-speed blender and blend on high until all the almonds have broken down and the mixture is frothy.
 A high-speed blender is a must-have when it comes to making nut milk.

 Note: the leftover almond pulp, also known as almond meal, is perfectly fine to use.
 Transfer it to a baking sheet and spread it into a thin, even layer.
 Bake the almond pulp at 200°F/93.3°C until dry, for 2-3 hours.
 You can also dehydrate the almond pulp at 115°F/46.1°C until dry, for 4-8 hours.